Acceptance of Renewable Energy Policy

 Isabelle Stadelmann-Steffen’s research group thereby focuses on the citizens’ level: Under which conditions do individuals accept or reject renewable energy policies and projects?
 We therefore depart from the idea that a new energy strategy will only be implemented if the population accepts it.
 This aspect weighs particularly heavy in the Swiss direct-democratic setting since most energy projects explicitly or implicitly need to pass the direct-democratic hurdle (i.e. a referendum or an objection).
 In the participatory context of Switzerland where the demand side and consumers are empowered by citizens’ vote, individual decision-making becomes crucial.
 A conjoint survey design is used to evaluate constellations under which citizens or groups of citizens accept or reject electricity policies.

-This project is funded by the Swiss National Science Foundation (SNSF) within the framework of the National Research Programme "Managing Energy Consumption" (NRP 71).
+This project was funded by the Swiss National Science Foundation (SNSF) within the framework of the National Research Programme "Managing Energy Consumption" (NRP 71).

 See also: Clau Dermont (2016).
 Energie-Enquete 2016 – Erste Einblicke.
 Online-App